tripleo1/awesome/README.md

 - [bleedingedgeai/bleedingedge.ai](https://github.com/bleedingedgeai/bleedingedge.ai) - Bleeding edge is a feed of noteworthy developments in AI and machine learning.
 - [cs01/gdbgui](https://github.com/cs01/gdbgui) - Browser-based frontend to gdb (gnu debugger).
 Add breakpoints, view the stack, visualize data structures, and more in C, C++, Go, Rust, and Fortran.
 Run gdbgui from the terminal and a new tab will open in your browser.
 - [eclipse-theia/theia](https://github.com/eclipse-theia/theia) - Eclipse Theia is a cloud & desktop IDE framework implemented in TypeScript.
+- [gurytraub/remarkable-bus](https://github.com/gurytraub/remarkable-bus) - a remarkable bus for node. uses rabbitmq to implement queuing and tasks. quite awesome and tiny.
 - [hyochan/react-native-nitro-sound](https://github.com/hyochan/react-native-nitro-sound) - react-native native module for audio recorder and player with nitromodule!
 - [jaredkrinke/100-languages](https://github.com/jaredkrinke/100-languages) - Solving the first 100 Project Euler problems using 100 different programming languages!
 - [luooooob/create-my-awesome](https://github.com/luooooob/create-my-awesome) - Github Actions for automatically generating the personal awesome list from all of the repositories you starred.